 Sugar Gliders "glide" by leaping off of something.
-They spread their membrane of skin called a patagium that extends between their front and back legs.
-They use their long tails to steer as they glide to over one hundred meters, adjusting the curvature of their skin according to which direction they wish to go.
+They spread their membrane of skin, called a patagium, that extends between their front and back legs.
+This allows them to glide through the air, and they use their long tails to steer.
+They can glide over one hundred meters, adjusting the curvature of their skin according to which direction they wish to go.

-The sugar glider is a nocturnal animal, meaning they sleep during the day and are up at night.
-In the wild, sugar gliders are playful with their colony but wary and protective of intruders.
-When an intruder is spotted, they will sound off a shrill yapping followed by a sharp shriek if a fight arises.
+Sugar gliders are nocturnal animals, meaning they sleep during the day and are awake and active at night.
+In the wild, sugar gliders are playful with their colony but are wary and protective of intruders.
+When an intruder is spotted, they will make a shrill yapping sound, and this will be followed by a sharp shriek if a fight arises.
 It is not easy to tame an already mature sugar glider.
 However, it is easy to tame baby sugar gliders by holding them for several hours a day while they are still very young.

 Sugar Gliders as Pets

-If you wish to have a cuddly glider, be sure to adopt one that has been extensively handled and well socialized.
+If you wish to keep cuddly sugar gliders as pets, be sure to adopt animals that have been extensively handled and well socialized.
 They tend to bond strongly to one person, usually the person who has held them the most and spent the most time with them.